Helpful tips

 According to the U.S. Air Force Medical Standards Directory, Autism Spectrum Disorder is not disqualifying for continued military service unless it is currently–or has a history of–compromising military duty or training.

-READ ALSO: What is Baden-Wurttemberg known for?
+READ ALSO: What is good about being a pharmacist?

 Can you be in the police with ADHD?